 Q&A dates back to the early internet days when forums abounded.
-Forums are based on an outdated model which suffers from lack of identity of participants and results in trolling and noise (and hence, poor navigation and discoverability of the right answer).
-For a long time, Yahoo Answers was the best thing when it came to Q&A, which got a lot of things right including the reputation platform, though it continued to suffer from the identity issue.
-Now that Facebook and FB Connect have solved the problem of identity and single sign on across the web, several Q&A sites have emerged based around real identity and have made fundamental improvements in the model.
+Forums are based on an outdated model which suffers from a lack of identity of participants and results in trolling and noise (and hence, poor navigation and discoverability of the right answer).
+For a long time, Yahoo Answers was the best thing when it came to Q&A, which got a lot of things right including the reputation platform though it continued to suffer from the identity issue.
+Now that Facebook and FB Connect have solved the problem of identity and single sign-on across the web, several Q&A sites have emerged based on real identity and have made fundamental improvements in the model.

 Typically, in two-sided networks like this one, one side is much easier to get than the other.
 In this case, it is easier to get people to ask questions than have people answer them.
 So the question boils down to:

 Kickass Discoverability: This is where a platform like Quora or StackOverflow is SO different from the traditional forum model.
 They do an incredible job with SEO.
 Every question has its unique, juicy, keyword-intensive permalink.
 It is an amazing model to harvest long tail demand from web search.

 Piggybacking on other networks: Tweet it to get the word out.
 Yes, we’ve all heard that people in your social graph are not the best to answer your questions because they aren’t necessarily experts.
 But many questions do not require experts, they just need a discussion, a free-for-all opinion throw-in.

 Incentives: Any participation site can perform better with the right incentives.
 In a Q&A site, the incentives are largely of 3 types:

 A – Greater recognition in the community: Even forums got this right, and so did Y!
 Answers.